ragu101/super-service/readme.md

 - Office network is connected to Azure cloud using `Azure VPN Gateway`, through which developer can access azure devops components such as `azure repos & azure pipelines`.
 - Office network traffic to azure devops should be whitelisted through a `proxy server` otherwise a potential code leak is possible if access token or ssh key is compromised.
 - Both vnets can be configured in `azure devops pipeline`, so that developer can build & deploy automatically.
+#### IaaC (Infrastructure as code)
+Option 1: Integrating terraform as part of azure devops pipeline & storing the state file in Azure Blob Storage Option 2: Enable gitops based infra privisioning by deploying argoCD & cross plane to AKS